Why does the startup industry beat corporates?

 The first is incentives: a combination of positive incentives ("we're creating something amazing here" / "this is our chance to break out the rat race") and negative incentives ("we have one month left, then we have no cash left to feed ourselves") create an unparalleled drive to test ideas, to change ideas quickly, to move quickly and to cut unimportant corners in order to prioritise that which is most important.
 A startup isn't a 9-to-5 job, and it often doesn't have timelines or project plans — because everyone is moving as quickly as humanly possible.

 The second reason is more painful for those involved: selection effect.
 We hear about the successes, but the vast, vast majority of ventures never get off the ground or die soon thereafter.
 A team might decide to do A, using special skills and experience B, and with a plan to learn or hire for C. Most combinations of A+B+C just don't work, so it's no surprise that the few that do land up sounding "crazy" or "unreasonable".
 As an indication, most ideas are never launched, and most ventures that do launch never reach the stage of successfully raising funds (or of not needing to fundraise).
 Despite this, most venture capitalists (VCs) expect that of every 10 funded ventures, one will shoot the lights out, a few will succeed moderately, and the rest will fail.
-The startup industry is, at heart, a massive machine for trying out combinations of ideas and teams, to find the few that (despite expectations),actually click.
+The startup industry is, at heart, a massive machine for trying out combinations of ideas and teams, to find the few that (despite expectations), actually click.

 Given all this, let's look at the other side of the fence: what is the average corporate, scared of "disruption" and being pushed to be more innovative, to do?
 Startup-style innovation from corporates is exceedingly rare, and self-disruption almost equally so.
 To understand the challenge, let me propose this test for a corporate innovation initiative.
 Can you honestly say:

-• many of the ideas we're trying sound stupid; despite this, we will throw all our resources behind marketing and growing successful ideas.
+• many of the ideas we're trying sound stupid;

-• most of the ideas we're trying will fail, and we entirely write off the investments involved, sometimes before failure is even certain;
+• most of the ideas we're trying will fail, and we will entirely write off the investments involved, sometimes before failure is even certain;

 • the teams working on these projects have real skin in the game, and some of them will lose their jobs as a result of inevitable failures (and will likely say bad things about us);